Mauritius Wedding Traditions Complete Guide for Modern Couples

 What documents are required for civil marriage registration in Mauritius?

 Civil registration requires birth certificates, national identity cards, and single status certificates for both parties, with foreign nationals needing additional apostilled documents translated into English or French.
-Couples must give 10 days notice at the Civil Status Office, paying 5,000 MUR in fees, with ceremonies conducted by designated officers before religious celebrations (mandatory except for Muslim nikahnee-KAH which includes civil registration).
+Couples must give 10 days notice at the Civil Status Office, paying 5,000 MUR in fees, with ceremonies conducted by designated officers before religious celebrations (mandatory except for Muslim nikah which includes civil registration).
 Divorced individuals provide decree absolute certificates, widowed persons present death certificates, and inter-faith couples sign declarations regarding children’s religious upbringing.
-Since 2022, digital applications reduce processing time by 50%, though physical presence remains mandatory for oath-taking.
+Digital applications have reduced processing time, though physical presence remains mandatory for oath-taking.
 Non-citizens require residence proof or tourist visa validity exceeding 15 days.
-Same-sex unions remain unrecognized despite ongoing legislative discussions affecting 2% of applications.
+Same-sex unions remain unrecognized despite ongoing legislative discussions.

 How much do guests typically give as wedding gifts in Mauritius?

 Wedding gift amounts vary by relationship and ethnic customs, with close family members giving 10,000-50,000 MUR ($217-1,087 USD) while friends and colleagues contribute 2,000-5,000 MUR.
-Hindu guests often present gold jewelry or household items matching the cash value, while Muslim guests strictly give money in decorated envelopes during walimawah-LEE-mah receptions.
+Hindu guests often present gold jewelry or household items matching the cash value, while Muslim guests strictly give money in decorated envelopes during walima receptions.
 Chinese hongbao traditions dictate even-numbered amounts (avoiding 4) ranging from 2,000-20,000 MUR in red envelopes.
-Christian weddings see mixed practices with 40% using gift registries (uncommon in other communities) for appliances and home goods.
+Christian weddings see mixed practices with some using gift registries (uncommon in other communities) for appliances and home goods.
 Rural communities practice collective gifting where extended families pool resources for substantial presents like furniture sets worth 50,000-100,000 MUR.
-Post-COVID, digital transfers increased by 60%, though physical envelope presentation during ceremonies remains culturally important.
+Digital transfers have increased in popularity, though physical envelope presentation during ceremonies remains culturally important.

 What are typical catering options and costs per guest?